-Within this uniquely successful context, listed above our highlighted study reveals a telling failure.
+Within this uniquely successful context, our highlighted study (listed above) revealed a telling failure.
 It showed that electronic reminders to advise risky drinkers were usually ignored at a clinic where there were no active implementation efforts, little leadership encouragement to use reminders of any kind, no culture of routinely responding to clinical reminders, and no incentives for their use or for brief alcohol interventions.
-The reminders were used for just 15% of patients who screened positive for risky drinking and just 6% were offered brief counselling.
-Instead, staff gravitated towards advising abstinence to a few very heavy drinkers – not the public health role envisaged for brief interventions.
+For just 15% of patients who screened positive did clinicians react to the reminders to advise risky drinkers, and just 6% of these patients were offered brief counselling.
+Instead, clinicians gravitated towards advising abstinence to a few very heavy drinkers – not the public health role envisaged for brief interventions.

 Taking these two studies together, the authors’ warning that results from the more successful implementation might not be replicated “where clinical reminder use is not routine” seems well founded – a striking illustration of the difference organisational context can make.
 For confirmation from elsewhere, take a look at these non-VA studies.

-In this context it is relevant to return to the caustic observations of the Lancet medical journal cited in cell C1’s bite.
-Their editorial complained that “lecturing” patients takes up time in the short primary care consultation which could have been used to more cost-effectively improve health than a detour to drinking or other lifestyle issues.
+In this context it is relevant to return to the caustic observations of the Lancet medical journal cited in cell C1.
+Their editorial complained that “lecturing” patients takes up time in the short primary care consultation which might have been used to more cost-effectively improve health than a detour to drinking or other lifestyle issues.

 The review was unable to incorporate the findings of the major test of screening and brief intervention implementation strategies in Europe – the five-country ODHIN trial.
-A striking finding was how much the different components of the strategies affected the proportion of patients screened, and how relatively little the proportion then advised about their drinking.
+A striking finding was how much the different components of the strategies affected the proportion of patients screened, but how relatively little the proportion then advised about their drinking.
 Once faced with evidence of risky drinking, even before the implementation strategies were applied, generally the GPs, nurses, and other clinicians in the study felt they should respond and did so; to do otherwise would be contrary to their duties of care and place them in the position of having ignored health-threatening behaviour.
 But very rarely did they actively and systematically go looking for evidence of risky drinking to respond to.
-Implementation strategies had more scope to raise the screening rate, and most successful among these was paying for each patient screened.
+As a result, implementation strategies had more scope to raise the screening rate; most successful among these was paying for each patient screened.

 Another way to approach this question is to examine organisational dimensions associated with screening versus brief intervention rates.
-If what promotes screening differs from what promotes brief interventions, we would expect to see organisational dimensions associated with one but not the other, or at least, not so strongly – just what was found in a US study listed above of the impacts of training and continuing support in primary care clinics.
+If what promotes screening differs from what promotes brief interventions, we would expect to find organisational dimensions which were associated more strongly with one than the the other – just what was found in a US study listed above of the impacts of training and continuing support in primary care clinics.

 Compared to screening, it seemed that achieving high rates of intervention was more dependent on technical and managerial support and on the scope afforded to staff to change how the organisation works.
 Only a randomised study or the equivalent could test whether these truly were causal factors which differentially affected screening and intervention – but deliberately creating poorly functioning health services in order to test this proposition is unlikely to be acceptable.